jawordpressorg/community-handbook/meetup-organizer/resources/welcome-email.md

 # Welcome Email

-Alert: This is a template that may inspire the text for your local MeetupMeetup All local/regional gatherings that are officially a part of the WordPress world but are not WordCamps are organized through [https://www.meetup.com/](https://www.meetup.com/).
-A meetup is typically a chance for local WordPress users to get together and share new ideas and seek help from one another.
-Searching for ‘WordPress’ on meetup.com will help you find options in your area.Meetup All local/regional gatherings that are officially a part of the WordPress world but are not WordCamps are organized through [https://www.meetup.com/](https://www.meetup.com/).
-A meetup is typically a chance for local WordPress users to get together and share new ideas and seek help from one another.
-Searching for ‘WordPress’ on meetup.com will help you find options in your area. group page.
+Alert: This is a template that may inspire the text for your local Meetup group page.

 Feel free to copy and paste this template and customize it for your area.